-Though, you first need to get a time tracking tool like TrackOlap that can measure various productivity metrics of every team member in real-time.
+Though, you first need to get a Employee Time Tracking System like TrackOlap that can measure various productivity metrics of every team member in real-time.
 Once you get this tool, the next step is to understand how to make your team more effective using accurate tracking data.

 How to Create an Effective Productivity Planner

 A productivity planner might sound like a lot of work right now, but when it's done in the right manner using automated tools, it's not that hard.
 If you are observing your projects aren't meeting their deadlines, lack communication and coordination among your remote workers, it is very important for you to streamline an effective productivity planner.

 To formulate a productivity planner to improve your team effectiveness, you simply have to follow these steps:

 Step 1.
 Swipe under your bed first

 This heading must have confused you.
 So, let's help you understand the point properly.
 Before creating the individual productivity planner, you should first understand what type of conditions your employees are working in.

 Sometimes your internal affairs are the main culprit behind your employees' low productivity.
 For example, if you don't have a proper portal for your employees to work from home, you can't blame them for poor performance.
 Without an adequate communication and assignment management system, your remote workers can coordinate or deliver work on time.